Pioneer Cemeteries and Their Stories,

 These three markers in the Jerrell/Jarrell section also look to be from the same stone cutter.
 They, furthermore, have the same Victorian symbol--hands clasping or shaking.
 This represented the partnership of husband and wife in life and their recognition and friendship in the after-life.

-Another birth during the Revolution was that of Sarah, wife of Isaac Moore.
+Sarah, wife of Isaac Moore was born during the Revolutionary War.
 She was eighty years old when she died in 1856, making her birth year around 1776.
 Husband Isaac was born in 1764-- before the Revolution.
 He died at eighty-nine years of age in 1853.
 Isaac and Sarah were the parents of Thomas Moore who has a biography in the 1895 The Pioneer by Samuel Harden: "Mr. [Thomas] and Mrs. Moore first settled in Pipe Creek township, Madison county, about the year 1839, on the county line three miles west of Frankton and four miles south of Elwood.
 Here in the new county a life of toil and hard work began...
 Mr. M. was born in Virginia in 1799, son of Isaac Moore..."
 Evidently, parents Isaac and Sarah moved with and lived near their son Thomas and his family.
 In fact, it seems they were relatives for a substantial contingent of Moore families who settled in this locale.
 Here at the Prewett are also John Moore, who was eighty-two when he died in 1880, and Daniel, who was seventy-four when he died in 1875.
 Females recorded here for this family were Rebecca, sixty-eight years old when she died in 1874, and Deborah, who passed away in 1889 at seventy-nine.

 Sarah's well preserved stone is left, and husband Isaac's is middle.
 In the same section, relative William Moore died in 1872 when sixty-four years of age.